Receive relevant New and Updated programmes: Personal Updates !

 Pre-requisite level: Eurobachelor in Chemistry or equivalent degree.
 Students from all over the world can apply.

-3rd countries* students with outstanding academic records are eligible for a category A Scholarship.
+3rd countries* students with outstanding academic records are eligible for a category A Erasmus Mundus Scholarship.

 Eu students with outstanding academic records are eligible for a category B scholarship.

-The same application file will be examined both for admission to the ASC programme and selection for ASC Scholarship.
+The same application file will be examined both for admission to the ASC programme and for the selection for an ASC scholarship.

 *3rd countries = all other countries than: